Our Upcoming Events

 Public Art Ordinance and Documents

 In 1989 the City of Oakland adopted a Public Art Ordinance (11086 C.M.S.) for a "Percent for Art Ordinance" plan which authorizes the allocation of 1.5% of municipal capital improvement project costs for commissioning of public artwork.
-These monies are set aside in the Public Art Program Fund.
+These monies are set aside in the Public Art Program Fund for administration by Public Art Program staff.